April Ivy: Career

+April began performing at the age of 9 with her band 'Flames on Fire', where she was the guitarist and lead singer.
+The band would perform at school events and parties, and April (or Mariana at the time) would sell their merchandise to parents and friends.
+One year after, she was posting covers and original songs both on Youtube and Spotify.

 She began her artistic career at the young age of 10 where she voiced the character 'Molly' for the Portuguese version of the Disney Movie 'Toy Story 3'.
 That was her first professional encounter to a studio and the artistic scene.
 Following that, she did the voice over for Disney productions 'Tangled' and 'Molly and Me'.

-Her passion for music spoke louder as April began performing at the age of 9 with her band 'Flames on Fire', where she was the guitarist and lead singer.
-The band would perform at school events and parties, and April (or Mariana at the time) would sell their merchandise to parents and friends.
-One year after, she was posting covers and original songs both on Youtube and Spotify.
 At the age of 14 as a school project, she did an internship at Portugal's radio station company for a week Grupo Renascença Multimedia, where she was scouted by Mega Hits’ director, Nelson Cunha.